Better Ads Standards is a framework designed to make online ads better by ranking them based on user preferences. Learn more about how it works.

 Based on the ranking, these ad types are the first on the list to be improved or removed.
 Of all types, pop-up ads and autoplay video ads with sound were the most despised.
 Some ad types were classified as ‘not all bad’ if they were used in the right manner, e.g., sticky ads.

 Who are the Better Ads Standards Meant for?

-For ad tech platforms: Ad networks and ad exchanges are responsible for helping publishers run ads on their websites.
-And Better Sds Standards help these platforms develop new and improved ad offerings for publishers, and hence users.
+Ad networks and ad exchanges are responsible for helping publishers run ads on their websites.
+Better ads Standards help these platforms develop new and improved ad offerings for publishers, and hence users.

 The coalition considers consumer preferences as their most valuable data.
 Till date, over 66,000 internet users from different geographies have participated in their research.
 Also, with the program in place, it has been certifying publishers who comply with the standards.

 The coalition has also been educating non-participating publishers about the benefits of adopting Better Ads Standards.
 And in the future, it plans to continue to engage publishers via webinars and other outreach methods.
-On the ad tech side, six programmatic ad exchanges have already committed to serve only Better Ads Standards compliant ads.
+On the ad tech side, six programmatic ad exchanges have already committed to serving only Better Ads Standards-compliant ads.

 Despite all the facts on disruptive ads, surprisingly there are stats that also show the brighter side.
 77% of users say they wish there was a way to apply ad filters on a website, instead of an ad blocker.
 This suggests that to some extent, users are open to reconsider their use of ad blockers.
 But of course, in exchange for a decent experience.

 Better Ads Standards are based on extensive user research conducted by the Coalition on annoying and disruptive ad formats and experiences.

 Consumers’ online advertising experiences will be improved by the Better Ads Standards.
 In the long run, publishers will benefit from such initiatives.